eonist/UITestSugar/README.md

 ### Brief overview of what UITestSugar

-UITestSugar is a library that provides a set of utilities and extensions for UI testing in iOS.
-It can be used to simplify and streamline the process of writing UI tests, making it easier to find and interact with UI elements in your app.
-With UITestSugar, you can write more effective and efficient UI tests, reducing the time and effort required to test your app's user interface.
+- UITestSugar is a library that provides a set of utilities and extensions for UI testing in iOS and macOS.
+- It can be used to simplify and streamline the process of writing UI tests, making it easier to find and interact with UI elements in your app.
+- With UITestSugar, you can write more effective and efficient UI tests, reducing the time and effort required to test your app's user interface.

 ### How do I get it
 - SPM: `"https://github.com/eonist/UITestSugar"`